Evolution of crystalline thin films by evaporation and condensation in three dimensions: Introduction

-As in \cite{FFLM2-1,FFLM3,PP} the reference framework for the modeling aspects is provided in the literature by the theory of \emph{Stress Driven Rearrangement Instabilities} (SDRI) \cite{AT:1972,D:2001,FG:2004,Gr:1993,Srolovitz:1989} of which thin films have historically been the SDRI foremost example, because of the interplay occurring between the film surface and elastic energy: Among the modes of stress-relief for the film material, the bulk deformation is energetically neutral with respect to the surface energy, but is payed in terms of the elastic energy, while the destabilization of the film free-boundary from the \emph{Winterbottom optimal shape} \cite{PV2, PV, Winterbottom} with surface roughness and interface instabilities positively contributes to the surface energy without storage of elastic energy.
-A delicate compromise between these competing stress-relief mechanisms must therefore be achieved, of which the film morphology is the result.
-A microscopic justification of the static model starting from atomic interactions has been provided in \cite{KrP}, while existence and regularity results for dimension $d=2$ are available in \cite{BCh:2002,DP:2018_1,DP:2018_2, FFLM:2011,FFLM2, FM2,KP1, KP2} and have been (partially) extended in higher dimensions for models related to the more general setting of SDRI in \cite{CF:2020_arma,KP3}.
+\PPP The \OOO reference framework for \PPP such static models \OOO is provided in the literature by the theory of \emph{Stress Driven Rearrangement Instabilities} (SDRI) \cite{AT:1972,D:2001,FG:2004,Gr:1993,Srolovitz:1989} of which thin films have historically been the SDRI foremost example, \PPP exactly \OOO because of the interplay occurring \PPP among the various film strain-relief modes with respect to \OOO the film surface and \PPP the \OOO elastic energy: \PPP The \OOO bulk deformation is energetically neutral with respect to the surface energy, but is payed in terms of the elastic energy, while the destabilization of the film free-boundary from the \emph{Winterbottom optimal shape} \cite{PV2, PV, Winterbottom} with surface roughness and interface instabilities positively contributes to the surface energy without storage of elastic energy.
+A delicate compromise between these competing stress-relief mechanisms must therefore be achieved, of which the film morphology is the result. \PPP Notice that a \OOO microscopic justification of \PPP such \OOO static models starting from atomic interactions has been provided in \cite{KrP}, while existence and regularity results for dimension $d=2$ are available in \cite{BCh:2002,DP:2018_1,DP:2018_2, FFLM:2011,FFLM2, FM2,KP1, KP2} and have been (partially) extended in higher dimensions for models related to the more general setting of SDRI in \cite{CF:2020_arma,KP3}.

 In regard of the evolution theory, the reference goes back to W. W. Mullins \cite{Mul-1,Mul-2}, who identify the equations describing the motion of a crystalline interface $\Gamma\subset\R^d$ by the evaporation-condensation process and by surface diffusion as the \emph{motion by mean curvature}, i.e.,